Create a Geo-Replicated Conflict-free Replicated Database (CRDB)

 Creating a CRDB

-CRDBs span multiple RP clusters.
+CRDBs span multiple Redis Enterprise Software (RS) clusters.
 Overview of the steps to create a CRDB:

 - Create a service account on each cluster as an admin

 - Confirm network is setup